nishatayub/Amoura/README.md

 - Used sign method to create an JWT token with mail and ID
 - Gave maxAge to set expire time
 - Added the cookie inside the response that helps you to store the cookie inside browser.

+### Steps for Milestone 34

+- Got the token from the browser cookie and send it to the server
+- In backend wrote an middleware function to validate that JWT token
+- In every page made sure that this steps will happen so that user cannot go to that page with out login